From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Quorum Byzantine Agreement

+\begin{proof} This is a direct consequence of \cref{lemma:klock-done}.
+For a commit proof to be created, it needs partial signatures from $k$ party and for an honest party to create a partial signature for a commit proof, it needs to receive a lock proof for the commit value during the same view.
+This implies that $k-t$ honest parties got a lock proof for this value in this view.
+Therefore, using \cref{lemma:klock-done}, all subsequent commit proofs will be for the same value. \end{proof}

 Because we only decide on a value which gets a commit proof, this implies agreement.
-We now prove the validity of this protocol: \begin{lemma} If a value gets decided, then it satisfies strong unanimity. \end{lemma}
+We now prove the validity of this protocol:

+\begin{lemma} If a value has a key, lock or commit proof, then it satisfies strong unanimity. \end{lemma}

-\begin{proof} If a value $v$ gets decided, it means there is a commit proof for it, which in turn means there is a key proof for it.
-For a key proof to be valid, it must come either from: \begin{itemize} \item A previous lock proof, which comes from a previous key proof, we recursively look at this key proof until it does not come anymore from a lock proof and get to the second case. \item A ($t+1$)-threshold signature for the value $v$, this means that at least one honest party signed $v$ which according to the protocol indicates that its input value is $v$.
-Therefore it is valid to decide $v$ according to strong unanimity. \end{itemize} \end{proof}
+\begin{proof} We note that if a value has a commit proof, then it must have a lock proof which then implies that it must have a key proof.
+So we can assume that a value $v$ has a key proof for it.
+For a key proof to be valid, it must come either from: \begin{itemize} \item A previous key proof, which comes from a previous key proof, we recursively look at this key proof until it does not come anymore from a key proof and get to the second case. \item A value along with its proof returned from the retrieval sub-protocol.
+We remark that by definition of the retrieval procedure, the proof must allow any party to locally check that the value satisfies strong unanimity. \end{itemize} \end{proof}